MarikoSakuragi/BHA-2022/FinalProject/index.md

 ・Screw rod (3mm*29mm) * 2 = ¥594<br/>
 ・Stainless shaft (6mm) ¥480 -> (5mm) ¥480<br/>
 <br/>
-※ Since it appears that 6mm shaft is too big to fit after buying it, I changed it to 5mm.)<br/>
 ※ I couldn't find a plate in Sengoku Densho that is suitable to fix gears.
 I should look it for other shops.<br/>
 <br/>
 **Additional items purchased**<br/>